SICGames/TBChestTracker/README.md

 ## Patreons get a special treat!
 - They get a sneak peak at the latest builds available on Discord.
 Until those latest builds pass with flying colors by a jury of patreons, they will hit Github.
 And in addition, it speeds up the development when I have instant feedback.
 - Become a VIP Patreon and don't miss out on the latest builds.
-Or you can wait until jruy brings out the verdict the latest builds are suitable for Github.
+Or you can wait.
 ## 2.6.6.
 Known Issues
 - Index Out Of Range exception occurs with ChestBoxBuilder.exe.
 This has been patched in 2.6.7.
 Unfortunately, I am placing in a new logger and placing in a newer version of Tesseract.
 - Mispelled clan names are result from EMGU.cv tesseract's version.
 Unable to load Tesseract's Best Trained Models without causing issues.
 Newer Tesseract version, I can load Best Trained Models containing LSTM.